-Is Clinical Ultrasound Safe for my patients?
+Is clinical ultrasound safe for my patients?
 While the answer to this question initially appears to be somewhat nebulous, the reasoning behind the lack of a clear answer quickly becomes evident.
 As of the writing of this material Google and Pubmed searches for "POCUS bad outcomes," "clinical ultrasound medical errors," "POCUS harm to patients" and "Point of care ultrasound negative outcomes" or any combination of those key terms doesn't return a single study demonstrating harm to patients.

 While there many studies that don't show a benefit, none of the search terms demonstrate harm to patients.
 In fact those search terms don't even return case reports where POCUS harmed patients.

 Presumably because of the lack of negative data Blaivas and Pawl wrote, "Analysis of lawsuits filed against emergency physicians for point-of-care emergency ultrasound examination performance and interpretation over a 20- year period" and a similar paper from 2008-2012, using law suits filed in state and federal court as a surrogate marker for bad outcomes.
 They found that during that time period there were only 5 suits filed for ultrasounds performed at that point of care.
-In each of the 5 cases it was alleged that the breach of duty was related to have occurred not because the ultrasound missed a finding which resulted in a bad outcome, but because the ultrasound was not performed when clinically indicated.
+In each of the 5 cases it was alleged that the breach of duty was related to have occurred not because the ultrasound missed a finding which resulted in a bad outcome, but because the ultrasound was not performed when clinically indicated.(cit 1-3)

-The take home point is that if leaders in our medical communities feel that not formalizing an ultrasound program will protect them from litigation, it appears that litigation is much more likely to be pursued if clinicians don't perform the bedside exam, as bedside ultrasound appears to be a standard of practice.
+The take-home point is that if leaders in our medical communities feel that not formalizing an ultrasound program will protect them from litigation, it appears that litigation is much more likely to be pursued if clinicians don't perform the bedside exam, as bedside ultrasound appears to be a standard of practice.